Orepap/DFSN/README.md

 from DFSN import DFSN

 df = "..." # Pandas dataframe
-threshold = "..." # Number of features to select
-epochs = "..." # Number of epochs for the neural network training batch_size = "..." # Batch size for the neural network training
+threshold = "..." # Number of features to be selected epochs = "..." # Number of epochs for the neural network training batch_size = "..." # Batch size for the neural network training
 verbose = "..." # Training verbosity (0, 1 or 2)